HuskyChaos/writeup-b3dr0ck/README.md

 ![nmap-scan-2](./nmap-scan-2.png)

-we see 4 open ports and a certificate.
+We see 4 open ports and a certificate.
-we don't know what to do with the certificate yet so let's just save it in a .cert file for later use.
+We don't know what to do with the certificate yet so let's just save it in a .cert file for later use.

-2. Visiting the webpage.
+2. Let's check the webpage.

 ![webpage](./webpage.png)

-we are getting redirected to port 4040 and it has a message for us.
+We are getting redirected to port 4040 and it has a message for us.
-we definitely need that certificate from nmap scan.
+We definitely need that certificate from nmap scan.

-3. Little bit more digging
+3. Little bit more digging.

-My usual next move is to curl -v the page, searchsploit the version number, using feroxbuster
+Usually my next move is to "curl -v" the page, "searchsploit" the version number, using "feroxbuster"
-and more but it was all just a waste of time.
+and more but it was all just a waste of time except "nc".
 I tried using nc to see if i can get something and voilah

 ![pseudo-shell](./pseudo-shell.png)
-we get some kind of pseudo shell.
+We get some kind of pseudo shell.
 I tried few commands there and heres what i found.

-we can execute very few commands but the most important one was help.
+we can execute very few commands but the most important one was "help".
-"help" gave us a command which requires a certificate and a key.
+"help" gave us another command which requires a certificate and a key.

 ![help](./help.png)